Kingsmai/Kingsmai/README.md

   -->
 You are my # ![Visitor Count](https://profile-counter.glitch.me/{Kingsmai}/count.svg) Visitors

-# Xiaomai - Game Developer :video_game:
+# Xiaomai - Game Developer :video_game: Blockchain Developer ⛓️:

 Hello, I'm Xiaomai, a developer and student based in China.
 I'm passionate about programming and gaming, and my ultimate goal is to become a Game Developer.
 Currently, I'm working at a Web3 company, where I'm learning and growing every day.
 Stay healthy and stay safe!
 Have a nice day. :smile: